-Further details of the financial risks and how the Company manages them are set out on page 66 of this Annual Report.
 In the course of their audit, the Internal and External Auditors also highlight to the Company areas where there are deficiencies or weaknesses of internal controls.
 Material deficiencies and weaknesses will be highlighted to the AC together with a response from Management as to how these could be overcome.

-Principle 13 - Internal Audit
+Internal Audit

-The internal audit function of the Company is performed by the Internal Audit Department of its holding company comprising a team of four staff and headed by the Group Internal Audit Officer.
+The internal audit function of the Company is performed by the Internal Audit Department of its holding company comprising suitably qualified and experienced staff and headed by the Group Internal Audit Officer.
 She reports functionally to the Chairman of the AC.
 The Company Secretary is the Secretary of the AC.